damianociarla/DCSUserPersistenceORMBundle/README.md

 The **DCSUserPersistenceORMBundle** provides the final implementation of the persistence through *DoctrineORM*.

 To do that this bundle will listen to two particular events emitted by *Save* and *Delete* methods of the [DCSUserCoreBundle](https://github.com/damianociarla/DCSUserCoreBundle).
-The idea at the basis of related packages to *DCS* is to add functionality through listening of the emitted events.
+The idea at the basis of related packages to *DCS* is to add functionality listening to emitted events.

 This bundle provides the implementation of the repository service and performs a mapping of the [User](https://github.com/damianociarla/DCSUserCoreBundle/blob/master/src/Model/User.php) class.